oracle-livelabs/apex/event-mangement/1-installing-sample-datasets/create-data-model-using-ai.md

     ![AI Service Configured](./images/genai-service-created.png " ")

-## Task 2: Create Project Management Data Model using AI
+## Task 2: Create Event Management Data Model using AI

 To create a data model with AI, you need to have a configured Generative AI Service and ensure the **Used by App Builder** is enabled.
 If no AI Service is available, the Create Data Model Using AI option will not be visible.